 - To increase learning and support of groups from historically underrepresented groups;

 - To develop sustainable programs that increase awareness of the importance of a diverse community and/ or

 - To increase opportunities for collaborative learning and inclusive excellence.

 Preference is given to programs, activities and opportunities that:

 - serve as models for replication and sustainability on the Stonehill campus and in the community

 - demonstrate inter-departmental collaboration and engage a variety of student, faculty, and staff

 - extend the impact of an already existing program or event at Stonehill

+Requests may be up to $500.
 Funds may not be used to self-stipend a Stonehill staff, faculty, administrator or student.
 Funds may be used to support stipends for outside speakers, materials, rental costs, and services.
-Food will be considered, however, we urge proposals to consider other ways of using the grant.
+Food will be considered, however, only up to 50% of the full grant request.
 It is required to disclose any additional funding received for your program as Intercultural Affairs will not provide funding above and beyond actual costs.
 Program planning and individual operation plans will be managed in conjunction with the Office for Intercultural Affairs.